Bayswater North

 Bayswater North performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

 Bayswater North Primary School serves the area with an enrollment of 233 students.
-It has typical Australian school conditions (ICSEA: 1019) and balanced educational opportunities.
-The school focuses on primary education only, with secondary options available nearby.
-Local school capacity is limited at 1.9 places per 100 residents compared to the regional average of 15.5, resulting in many families traveling for schooling.
+The school has typical Australian school conditions (ICSEA: 1019) and offers balanced educational opportunities.
+It focuses exclusively on primary education, with secondary options available nearby.
+Local school capacity is limited at 1.9 places per 100 residents compared to the regional average of 15.5, leading many families to travel for schooling.

 Frequently Asked Questions - Education